What is the benefit cap?

 Further exemptions from the Benefit Cap

-Now that the new Benefit Cap is introduced, you will also be exempt from the Cap for a 9 month period if you had been in work for 50 of the previous 52 weeks and in the last full week of work you worked 16 hours or more.
+You will also be exempt from the Benefit Cap for a 9 month period if you had been in work for 50 of the previous 52 weeks and in the last full week of work you worked 16 hours or more.
 Being on maternity, paternity or adoption leave, or getting statutory sick pay counts as being in work.
 This grace period is also allows you time to try and find a new job.

 You will also be exempt if you are in receipt of Carers Allowance or Guardians Allowance.